CFA-Fintech/Summarizing-Data-Using-Google-Sheets/README.md

 ### Step 6: Answers, Insights, Findings and Summary
 A Quality Assurance Manager at a contact center is preparing a benchmark report on key performance indicators.
-He wants to customize the service level threshold and the maximum waiting time.
+He wants to customize the service level threshold according to the time (in seconds) callers waited for their call to be answered.

 ## Dataset